Malik (film): Music

 The music is composed, produced and arranged by Sushin Shyam with lyrics penned by Anwar Ali and Sameer Binsi.

-An album containing the background score for the film was released separately by Anto Joseph Film Company in 2021.
-It contains instrumental pieces by Sushin Shyam.

 Release

 The film was initially scheduled for theatrical release in April 2020, but was postponed due to the COVID-19 pandemic in India.
 Unlike other South Indian films, which opted for a digital release during the pandemic, the producers of Malik waited for a theatrical release refuting offers from OTT platforms.
 In December 2020, a new release date of 13 May 2021 (Eid-al-Fitr weekend) was announced, with Narayanan stating that he hopes audience may start coming to theatres by April and May.
 The film was censored by the Central Board of Film Certification in December 2020, along with 46 other Malayalam films.

 Theatrical release was delayed again due to the second wave of COVID-19.
 Due to the uncertainty and with the rise of COVID-19 cases across Kerala, producer Anto Joseph decided to sell Malik to streaming service Amazon Prime Video for ₹22 crore.
 Fahadh Faasil said that the decision was collective.
-Malik became the one of most-awaited theatrical releases to have a direct online release, following Drishyam 2.
+Malik became one of the most-awaited theatrical releases to have a direct online release, following Drishyam 2.
 The film was released on 15 July 2021 on Prime Video.

 The film has been invited at the 51st International Film Festival Rotterdam to be held from 26 January to 6 February 2022.

+Home media

+Aha secured the rights to Malik and premiered it on 11 August 2022.